-Most pine-litter refusals are not permanent.
-They usually come from a fast switch, a box setup mismatch, or a household stressor.
+Pine-litter refusal is often fixable, but it usually comes from a fast switch, a box setup mismatch, or a household stressor.
 This guide shows how to get the transition back on track.
 This page is for troubleshooting a refusal, not for choosing a product.

-Mark ArcherLead writer, Fine Pine Cat Litter • Founder & CEO, Purrify
+Mark ArcherLead writer, Fine Pine Cat Litter • Editorial director and product researcher

 Published: